SamG101-Developer/SPP-Primer-2/Writerside/topics/14-2-STL-Structure.md

 that `use std::libs::httplib` can be used to do `httplib::get` for example.
 This allows the libraries to be used in a modular way, with clear imports to show it belongs to the STL.

+## Design Decisions

+1. There was originally a platform abstraction layer between the core and foundation layers, but this was removed as it was found to be unnecessary; the `libc` library handles the cross-platform behaviour of low level operations.